-Article XX.
-Every person having legal capacity is entitled to participate in the government of his country, directly or through his representatives, and to take part in popular elections, which shall be by secret ballot, and shall be honest, periodic and free.
+Right to vote and to participate in government.

+part in popular eletions, which shall be by secret ballot, and shall be honest, periodic and free.

 Article XXI.
 Every person has the right to assemble peaceably with others in a formal public meeting or an informal gathering, in connection with matters of common interest of any nature.